Sorry Not Sorry (The Simpsons): Production

 On 2020, Fox released seven promotional pictures from the episode.
 "Sorry Not Sorry" was released on December 6, 2020.
 The episode was directed by Rob Oliver and written by Nell Scovell, and is the first episode to have been written by Scovell in 30 years.

 Reception

-The episode was well received on Den of Geek and Bubbleblabber.
+Viewing figures

+The episode earned a 0.6 rating and was watched by 1.66 million viewers, which was the most watched show on Fox that night.